pknell/gitlab-terraform/blog.md

     etc...
 ```

-## Create the Terraform and GitLab Configuration
+## Create the GitLab Configuration for Staging Deployment

 Now that you have the GitLab Runner (with Terraform installed) and the S3 Backend(s),
  it's time to configure your GitLab Pipeline and add the Terraform configuration.